 - Put the milk into a medium saucepan and bring it almost to the boil over medium heat.
 Remove the pan from the heat.

 - In another medium saucepan melt the butter over low heat and set it aside to cool a bit.

 - In a small bowl, stir together the yeast, warm water, and pinch of sugar.
 Let stand until the yeast is very bubbly, about 10 minutes.

 STAND MIXER METHOD

 - Hand Method.
 Beat the eggs and sugar in a large bowl with a hand-held electric mixer until the eggs have tripled in volume and are fluffy and almost white in color, 10 to 15 minutes.
+Add the warm milk, melted butter, and yeast.
 With a wooden spoon, gradually stir in 4 cups of flour, then beat with the spoon for about 1 minute.
 Gradually stir in 2 more cups of flour and beat again for 1 to 2 minutes to make a very soft, sticky dough.
 Stir in the cardamom, raisins, and 1 more cup of flour.
 Lightly flour your work surface and scrape the dough onto it.
 Knead briefly, 2 to 3 minutes, just until the dough is smooth and elastic and the raisins are distributed evenly.
 The dough should still be slightly sticky.